athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 ```

-The updatedbuildmodel() function with these changes is listed below.
+The updated build_model() function with these changes is listed below.

 ```
 # train the model